 Yeshiva Tiferes Torah of Boca Raton, is an all-boys Orthodox high school and is located on the same property as the Young Israel.
 The all girls high school, Hadar is located temporarily on the Boca Raton Synagogue campus.

 Boca Raton has some of the top public schools in Florida and many children attend the elementary as well as middle and high schools.

-Boca has two kosher markets, plus a Winn Dixie supermarket with a kosher bakery and deli, as well as numerous kosher restaurants.
+Boca has two kosher markets, Aroma Kosher Market and The Grove, plus a Winn Dixie supermarket with a kosher bakery and deli, as well as numerous kosher restaurants.
 Local shopping is one of the reasons Boca grew so quickly.
 There are numerous Walmart's and Target's as well as Publix and Winn Dixie supermarkets.
 You may have heard of Town Center Mall, but that is just one of many malls in the area.

 Boca Raton has the Atlantic Ocean to the east, the Everglades National Park to the West, with Deerfield Beach to the South, and Delray Beach to the North, both large Jewish retirement communities.
 Boca Raton has easy access to travel, with the Fort Lauderdale International Airport and West Palm Beach International Airport, as well as the Boca Raton Airport for private charters.
-There is commuter rail service to Miami and very soon the Brightline high-speed rail is expected to be completed eventually.
-There are exists on both I-95 and the Florida Turnpike for Boca Raton, as well as located near the entrance of the Sawgrass Expressway.
+There is commuter rail service to Miami and Brightline high-speed rail which goes to Miami and Orlando, and eventually to Tampa.
+There are exists on both I-95 and the Florida Turnpike for Boca Raton, and it is located near the Sawgrass Expressway.

 Selection of Local Jewish Listings in Boca Raton